 “He logs seven-figure wins like clockwork, including $82 million from GM for a young man left unable to understand danger after the crash of an Olds Delta 88.”

 Greg is married to the former Jane Anne Howell of Lafayette, Alabama, and they have two children.
 Tracy Williford, married to T.J.
 Williford, resides in Montgomery, Alabama They have two daughters, Avery and Collins, and one son, John Mills.

 The Allens’ son Evan is also a lawyer, having earned his J.D. from Faulkner University’s Thomas Goode Jones School of Law in 2012.
 He practices in Beasley Allen’s Personal Injury Section.
 Evan’s wife’s name is Cameron, and they have one son, Rawlins.
 The Allens attend Frazer United Methodist Church in Montgomery.

 Greg is also involved in the revitalization of downtown Montgomery.
 He and Jere Beasley have renovated old buildings in Montgomery’s entertainment district.
 The development (AlleyStation.com) includes restaurants, retail and loft apartments.

-Greg enjoys SCUBA diving and spends as much time as he can underwater in the Gulf of Mexico.
-He also has recently completed rebuilding a historic grist mill in Notasulga, Alabama.
+He enjoys SCUBA diving and spends as much time as he can underwater in the Gulf of Mexico.
+He also has completed rebuilding a historic grist mill in Notasulga, Alabama.